JustKurayy/OpenMusic/README.md

 ## What is OpenMusic?

 OpenMusic empowers you to **self-host** your personal music library in a sleek, web-based interface.
-Upload, stream, and manage your own music collection with **full privacy** and **no reliance on third-party services**.
+Upload, stream, and manage your own music collection with **full privacy**.

 ---

 ## !Warning!

-This application is mostly vibe-coded with copilot & claude (for frontend).
-Needs a lot of fixing to be used properly.
+This application is mostly vibe-coded with copilot.
+Needs a few security updates before proper use.

 ---